SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK

 when light is applied again, casting shadows on the wall.

 Shadows on the Wall was first published in Los Angeles in September 1985 for a readership of 120.
-But even then the readers were located all across North, South and Central America; the Far and Middle East; Africa; Central Asia; and Western and Eastern Europe.
+Even then the readers were located all across North, South and Central America; the Far and Middle East; Africa; Central Asia; and Western and Eastern Europe.

-Rich continued publishing Shadows while living in Miami for six years and then moved to England in May 1992.
+Rich continued publishing Shadows as a newsletter while living in Miami for six years and after he moved to England in May 1992.
 The Shadows ezine made its debut in March 1995; this website went online in October 1996.
+Over the following years, Shadows expanded to social media with the blog Shadows on the Web, Shadows on the Wall at Facebook, @shadowsrich at X, and @ukcline at Instagram, Letterboxd and Threads.

 fipresci